Uncertainty-aware planning and scheduling in the process industries

-The Business School will actively contribute to several work packages of this project, looking at foreseen uncertainties which existing optimization models already account for.
-These include predictable outcomes such as demand for new products and changes in demand for existing products – this is known as stochastic and robust optimization.
+The Business School will actively contribute to several work packages of this project, looking at foreseen uncertainties which existing optimisation models already account for.
+These include predictable outcomes such as demand for new products and changes in demand for existing products – this is known as stochastic and robust optimisation.
 Strategic, tactical and operational decisions affect a company’s future and all are heavily influenced by various sources of uncertainty.
-This research will assist firms in managing uncertainty and mitigate failure or severe underperformance of entire production systems.
+This research will assist firms in managing uncertainty and mitigate failure or severe under performance of entire production systems.

 Key research questions:

-- What contribution can this work on decision-dependent uncertainty make to the robust optimization literature?
+- What contribution can this work on decision-dependent uncertainty make to the robust optimisation literature?

 - Department of Computing

 Duration: June 2015 – December 2019

 Business school lead investigator: Dr Wolfram Wiesemann